dnoonan/sisyphus-rails/README.md

 ## TODO

+- Fix the double script tag issue caused by the initialization of the builder twice, once in form_for and once in fields_for right below it
 - Tests
 - Multiple library support for jStorage (Prototype, Mootools etc.)
 - Support for formtastic and extending other form builders